 The Registrar’s office issues both official and unofficial copies of NTU student academic records.
 A student may request an official transcript of their academic record, and it will be issued in accordance with the student’s wishes subject to transcript policies.
 A fee is charged for all official transcripts.
 The student’s signature is required to authorize the release of the transcript.
 Contact the Registrar’s office for more information.

-The Registrar may place a Hold on a transcript (official and unofficial) when a student has an outstanding debt to the college.
+The Registrar may place a Hold on a transcript (official) when a student has an outstanding debt to the University.
 No official transcript will be released to the student or to any other person or institution until all of the student’s outstanding obligations to the university have been paid.

 Class Registration Forms